 There it is again.
 It was August 16th and Calystegia sepium hosted an Eastern black swallowtail.
-She flew in quickly and as they do, nectared furiously at this pinkish flower with its 5 white stripes.
-OK, after all of these years in the field, I didn’t know anything about these blooms.
+She flew in quickly and as they do, nectared furiously at this pinkish flower with its five white stripes.
+After all of these years in the field, I still didn’t know anything about these blooms.
 I did know that of the thousands of acres that Raccoon Creek State Park includes, I only remember seeing these pinkies here and there.
 This one was in Nichol field in Raccoon Creek State Park.
-Thirty seven miles from Pittsburgh, Pennsylvania…the home of Mellon, Frick and Carnegie and now the university destination of thousands of Chinese, Japanese and Middle Eastern young people.
+Thirty seven miles from Pittsburgh, Pennsylvania the home of Mellon, Frick and Carnegie and now the university destination of hundreds of Chinese, Japanese and Middle Eastern young people.

 A species of Morning Glory, these vines are found in small groups.
 The flowers do not appear to be a primary or secondary destination for butterflies.
 I think they are an optional destination.
 I have also noticed that their “tank” seems to be small, because after a handful of visits, they remain untouched for the rest of the morning.

 I’ve just begun William Leach’s Butterfly People (copyright 2013).
 This reading makes me wonder, if they had had blogs in the latter part of the 19th century . .
 Wow! what Comments I might have gotten from Great Britain, the U.S., France, Germany.

 Note: I have never collected insects.
 Didn’t take at all to the idea of it.
 I have also come to have a distaste for zoos.
 I understand the persuasion that we all benefit from seeing animal diversity, but seeing those big cats, elephants, rhinoceroses and sedentary veldt grazers caged . . .